Omikhleia/printoptions.sile/README.md

 system helps tuning image resolution and vector rasterization, as often requested by professional printers and print-on-demand services.

-The package requires Inkscape, GraphicMagick and Ghostscript to be available on your system, and uses them to convert vector files to rasters and to downsize, if need be, raster images to the targeted resolution.
+The package requires Inkscape, GraphicsMagick and Ghostscript to be available on your system, and uses them to convert vector files to rasters and to downsize, if need be, raster images to the targeted resolution.
 If they are not available, everything goes as usual, without conversion.